ak8338/meal-prep-service/README.md

 5. **Migrate your database:**

-   Apply the schema to your NoSQL database by running the following migration command:
+   Apply the schema to your SQLite database by running the following migration command:

    ```bash
    npx prisma migrate dev --name init